 Translating SRT Subtitles with the Three-Step Reflection Method

 Andrew Ng's "Reflective Three-Step Translation Method" is highly effective.
-It enhances translation quality by allowing the model to self-review its results and suggest improvements.
-However, applying this method directly to SRT subtitle translation presents some challenges.
+It enhances translation quality by allowing the model to self-review the translation results and suggest improvements.
+However, directly applying this method to SRT format subtitle translation presents some challenges.

 Specific Requirements of SRT Subtitle Format